kasunbuddhima/SingletonTestDemo/README.md

 e.g. clipboard in windows and mobile devices

-A singleton class,
+### A singleton class,

-*Should be a private class.
+- Should be a private contructor.

-*provides a global access point to the class (private static).
+- provides a global access point to the class (private static).